owocomm-0/fpga-fft/README.md

 set_multicycle_path -hold -start -from [get_pins -hierarchical *fftIn_2Cycle*/C] -to [get_pins -hierarchical *fftOut_2Cycle*/D] 1
 ```

-For Ultrascale parts you may also need to force the use of width-cascading rather than depth-cascading of BRAMs to meet timing.
+For Ultrascale parts you may also need to force the use of width expansion rather than depth expansion of BRAMs to meet timing.
 After running implementation look for failed timing paths that pass through a series of BRAMs, and constrain those BRAMs to disable cascading.
 The constraints will look like this:
 ```
 set_property CASCADE_ORDER_B NONE [get_cells fft/top_core/transp/ram/ram1_reg_bram_0]
 set_property CASCADE_ORDER_B NONE [get_cells fft/top_core/transp/ram/ram1_reg_bram_1]